 Even though some women will lose 5 to 10 pounds after their first month of practicing intermittent fasting the right way, that is not typically the weight loss goal I recommend.
 I encourage women to take a slow and steady approach, which means a weight loss of between 2 and 5 pounds a month, particularly if you have less than 20 pounds to lose.
 During my 20/4 weight loss journey, I lost 2 pounds a month on average.
 Some months, I would not lose any weight!
 And guess what?
 I didn’t think intermittent fasting wasn’t working in those months.
 Do you know why?
 Because I felt terrific!
 I was experiencing food freedom and was no longer a slave to my food cravings.

 20/4 Intermittent Fasting for Weight Loss Results – Six Month

-I started settling into a more comfortable intermittent fasting routine in my second month with the warrior diet.
+With the warrior diet, I started settling into a more comfortable intermittent fasting routine in my second month.
 The best part about the Warrior diet is that I could start eating around 4 pm and enjoy all my favorite foods until about 8 pm.
 Most days, I didn’t feel too hungry during the day (with practice).
 I would take my weekends off to enjoy breakfast (I still liked breakfast foods back then).